open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 There are two types of data in `BaseDataElement`.
 One is `data` such as the bounding box, label, and the instance mask, etc., the other is `metainfo` which contains the meta information of the data to ensure the integrity of the data, including `img_shape`, `img_id`, and some other basic information of the images.
 These information facilitate the recovery and the use of the data in visualization and other cases.
 Therefore, users need to explicitly distinguish and declare the data of these two types of attributes while creating the `BaseDataElement`.

-To make it easier to use `BaseDataElement`, the data in both `data` and `metainfo` are properties of `BaseDataElement`.
-We can directly access the data in these two parts by accessing the class properties.
+To make it easier to use `BaseDataElement`, the data in both `data` and `metainfo` are attributes of `BaseDataElement`.
+We can directly access the data and metainfo by accessing the class attributes.
 In addition, `BaseDataElement` provides several methods for manipulating the data in `data`.

-- Add, delete, change, and check data in different fields of `data`.
+- Add, delete, update, and query data in different fields of `data`.
-- Migrate `data` to target devices.
+- Copy `data` to target devices.
 - Support accessing data in the same way as a dictionary or a tensor to fully satisfy the algorithm's requirements.

 ### 1. Create BaseDataElement